 Experts have been more worried about coronavirus spread before flights.

-“My concern has really been in the airports funneling people through hallways and jet ways and metal detectors,” said Dr. Michael Mina, an epidemiologist at Harvard T. H. Chan School of Public Health, during a briefing last week.
+“My concern has really been in the airports funneling people through hallways and jet ways and metal detectors,” said Dr. Michael Mina, an epidemiologist at Harvard T. H. Chan School of Public Health, during a briefing in August.
 “The whole process of airports… and squishing people together.
 We know that this virus can be airborne and it can linger for a little bit.”

 For that reason, Mina has chosen not to travel and hasn’t flown since February, he noted.